rathore90/rathore90/README.md

 # Hey, I'm Pardeep! 👋

-I am fourth year computer science student at UBC, and currently working part time as a web developer at NowMedia Group Inc.
+I am graduated from UBC with Bachelor of Science degree.
+My major is computer science and Minor is Data Science.
+Currently, I am working as a full stack developer at SweetLegs Cloting Inc.

 ## Previously...

-Last year, I worked as a coop software developer and completed my capstone project.
-Where I get to learn about software development process, SQL server, C#, .Net core framework, Entity core framework, and Docker
+Last year, I worked as a web developer, coop software developer and completed my capstone project.
+Where I get to learn about software development process, SQL server, C#, .Net core framework, Entity core framework, Docker, PHP, MySQL, CakePhp Framework.

 ## In my free time